longhorn/longhorn/enhancements/20250721-v2-volume-expansion.md

     - NVMe-oF allows a grace period during which the device can temporarily disappear without triggering a disconnect on the host side. （`--ctrl-loss-tmo` controller loss timeout, current 30 sec）
     - In practice, `bdev_lvol_resize` for thin-provisioned volumes is fast.
     - As a result, from the user's perspective, the device remains connected, and the expansion is transparent — they will not notice that the underlying bdev was recreated and reconnected.
-    - In the case of rebuilding frontend faild, the Longhorn manager will continue to retry the expansion process.
+    - In the case of rebuilding frontend failed, the Longhorn manager will continue to retry the expansion process.
 During the next reconciliation loop, the engine service will attempt to re-establish the frontend connection again.

 - Snapshot:
     - Currently, V2 clone volumes are not supported.